Nagcarlan: 2019

-Transportation

-Tricycles and jeepneys are popular modes of transportation in Nagcarlan.

 Tourism

-Nagcarlan has clean flowing rivers, gushing water falls, calm lakes and lush hills and mountains, historic Spanish colonial sites, restaurants with competitive and affordable dishes, resorts and vacation houses.

 Along Rizal Avenue, leading from the market to the municipio still stands many old Art Deco buildings built during the 1920s to the 1930s.
-The presence of many narrow three-story buildings where the ground floors are rented out to commercial establishments in Nagcarlan is an indication that the town may have played the role of the central trading center early in the previous century.

 There are also many natural attractions within Nagcarlan.
-The little known Bunga Falls is a favorite getaway among the locals, while the hidden Yambo Lake can be accessed through the back roads going to Calauan.
-The "baby" mountains can be climbed in a day, the assistance of a local guide is usually required, as the trails are usually covered with vegetation.
+The Bunga Falls is a favorite getaway among the locals, while the Yambo Lake can be accessed through the back roads going to Calauan.
+The "baby" mountains can be climbed in a day, its trails are covered with vegetation.

 Another interesting attraction is the San Bartolome Apostol Church.
-Located on an elevated ground overlooking the rest of the town, the 18th century church built by the Franciscans has an elegant stone and red clay façade with an imposing bell-tower on the right and an attractive convento on the left.
-The parish officials still allow visitors to climb up to the top of the bell tower to see where Anne Curtis shot most of her scenes in the famous TV series Kampanerang Kuba.
+Located on an elevated ground overlooking the rest of the town, the 18th century church built by the Franciscans has an elegant stone and red clay façade with an imposing belltower on the right and an attractive convent on the left.
+The parish officials still allow visitors to climb up to the top of the belltower to see where Anne Curtis shot most of her scenes in the famous TV series Kampanerang Kuba.

-Nagcarlan's best known attraction is Nagcarlan Underground Cemetery.
-This one of its kind cemetery in the Philippines, where there are 240 niches laying above ground and 36 niches underground.
+Nagcarlan's best known attraction is Nagcarlan Underground Cemetery, containing 240 niches laying above ground and 36 niches underground.
 Members of the town's elite were buried underground below the funeral chapel.
 It is said that the underground cemetery was used by the Katipuneros to hold their secret meetings.

+Education

+The Nagcarlan-Rizal Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.